 The information and assistance on this site is specifically designed to help individuals in Saskatchewan who are facing separation and divorce without a lawyer, although it may also be very useful for people who have or plan to have a lawyer.
 However, it is important to remember that the information and help this site provides is not the same as going to a lawyer.
 Only a lawyer can advise you about what you should do.

-Family Law Saskatchewan has information about a wide range of topics from grounds for divorce, to child support guidelines, spousal support, parenting plans, separation agreements and how family property is defined and divided.
+Family Law Saskatchewan has information about a wide range of topics from grounds for divorce, to child support guidelines, spousal support, parenting plans, separation agreements, how family property is defined and divided, making agreements, getting a court order and how family violence can impact family law issues.
 This information can help people understand their rights and obligations, how courts make decisions in family law cases and what steps they need to take.